The Irish Regiment of Canada

 Sheet 379E, about one mile from Otterloo, and proceeded into town

 on foot as tanks of the 8th New Brunswick Hussars were still clearing the town.

-A patrol from B Company in charge of
+A patrol from B Company in the charge of

 In the resulting battle numerous enemy were killed and 32 prisoners of war were taken.